Advance notices

 Notifications

-Once the advance notice has been submitted, whether electronically or by post, it must be recorded in the sasine register or entered in the application record.
+Once the advance notice has been submitted, it must be recorded in the sasine register or entered in the application record.

-Where the application record is open when the advance notice is received electronically, it will enter the application record that day.
+Where the application record/ Register of Sasines is open when the advance notice is received electronically, it will enter the application record that day.

-In the sasine register, an acknowledgement letter will be issued to the applicant once the recording date of the advance notice is known.
+In the sasine register, an email will be automatically issued to the applicant once the recording date of the advance notice is known.

 For advance notices entering the application record of the land register, an email notification will be issued to the applicant, and up to a further three email addresses (where supplied), once the advance notice has been processed on to the application record.